-The Cross Timbers Gazette is a locally owned and operated regional newspaper and website covering community news and people in Southern Denton County, TX, including the communities of Argyle, Bartonville, Copper Canyon, Double Oak, Flower Mound, Highland Village, Lantana, and Robson Ranch.
+The Cross Timbers Gazette is a locally-owned and operated regional newspaper and website covering community news and people in southern Denton County, TX, including the communities of Argyle, Bartonville, Canyon Falls, Copper Canyon, Double Oak, Flower Mound, Harvest, Highland Village, Lantana and Robson Ranch.

 Owner: Miller Media Holdings LLC

-Contributing Writers: Brad Barton, Brandi Chambless, John English, Noelle Hood, Kimberly Muench, Lyn Pry, C. Stroup, Sue Tejml, Bob Weir
+Contributing Writers: Brad Barton, Brandi Chambless, John English, Terri Guthrie, Mark Miller, Kimberly Muench, Curt Seeden, C. Stroup, Bob Weir

 Editorial and Advertising Submissions: The Cross Timbers Gazette welcomes your letters.
 Letters can be edited for length, clarity and accuracy.
 All letters become the property of the CTG, and may be published in print, electronic and other forms of media.
 Letters should include your name, address, and phone.
 Anonymous letters will not be printed.
 E-mail your letters to the Editor.
 Opinions expressed in articles, editorials, letters, and forum posts do not necessarily reflect the opinions of the CTG or its staff.
 We reserve the right not to print letters or accept advertising deemed unsuitable for the CTG.